gabrielalsuarez/MTwiNS_Neighborhood_Social_Processes/README.md

 The Stage 1 folder contains two files:

 - Manuscript: (*DCN-D-20-00147-Stage-1-IPA.pdf*) This is the initial version of the manuscript that covers the Abstract, Introduction, Methods, and Experimental Design and Statistical Approach, which received an in-principle acceptance at Developmental Cognitive Neuroscience in 2021.
-- Code: This is the R Markdown code (and .html output) used to compute descriptive statistics and figures for the Methods section of the manuscript
+- Code: (*mtwins_nsp_descriptives.Rmd*) This is the R Markdown code (and associated output, .pdf) used to compute descriptive statistics and figures for the Methods section of the Registered Report.

 # **Stage 2 Analysis**

 The Stage 2 folder includes a shell script to run Neuropointillist and an R script to write the output files.

- - `run_neuropoint.sh`: This shell script to run an instance of Neuropointillist.
-User must point the script to the specific data directory that contains the files needed to run Neuropointillist.
+ - `run_neuropoint.sh`: This shell script is used to run an instance of Neuropointillist.
+The user must point the script to the data directory that contains the files needed to run Neuropointillist.
  - `write_neuropoint_mplus_output.R`: This code writes the output from Neuropointillist into a ‘.nii.gz’ file.

 The Stage 2 folder also includes 10 folders that contain the required code and files for each individual analysis.